The hyperbolic positive energy theorem: Positivity for asymptotically hyperbolic Riemannian manifolds

-The pointwise estimate (3.1) of \cite{CorvinoHuang} remains of course valid.
-The solution to equation \eq{themodifequa} with $W=\delta J$, obtained by invoking the implicit function theorem, will produce an ``exotic hyperbolic gluing'' which preserves the dominant energy condition, in the spirit of Theorem 3.7 of \cite{CorvinoHuang} but adapted to the setup of interest here, provided that we can construct a small smooth non-negative function $(\delta\rho)_0$ (corresponding to $2\psi_0$ in \cite{CorvinoHuang}; recall that our $J$ is half of theirs in the formulae here) such that \bel{debordement} (\delta\rho)_0\geq \chi(1-\chi)(|g_1-g_2|_{g_1}|J_1|_{g_1}+|g_1-g_2|_{g_2}|J_2|_{g_2}), \ee for all $(g_1,K_1), (g_2,K_2)$ close to an hyperbolic data on a fixed annulus.
-In the notations of \cite{ChDelayExotic}, the function

-with a sufficiently small constant $c$, satisfies the desired inequality.
-When the two initial data set come from rescaled ones, such as $g_\lambda$ of Section~3.3 in~\cite{ChDelayExotic}, one checks that the corresponding difference of metrics is of order $O_{g_\lambda}(\lambda^\sigma z^\sigma)$ and the $J$'s are of the same order.
-We can then take $c=c' \lambda^{\sigma'}$ ($\sigma<\sigma'<2\sigma$) to guarantee that the correction $h_\lambda$ has the right order $o_{g_\lambda}(\lambda^\sigma z^s)$, remaining compatible with \eq{debordement} (compare the end of the proof of \cite[Theorem~3.7]{ChDelayExotic}).

-{\sc Acknowledgements:} We thank Michael Eichmair for useful discussions related to Theorem \ref{T12XII18.1}.
+{\sc Acknowledgements:} We thank Michael Eichmair for useful discussions related to Theorem \ref{T12XII18.1}, and Greg Galloway for many useful comments.
 PTC was supported in part by the Austrian Science Fund (FWF) under project P29517-N27 and by the Polish National Center of Science (NCN) 2016/21/B/ST1/00940.
-ED was supported by the grant ANR-17-CE40-0034 of the French National Research Agency ANR (project CCEM).
+ED was supported by the grant ANR-23-CE40-0010 (project EINSTEIN-PPF) and the grant ANR-24-CE40-0702 (project OrbiScar) of the French National Research Agency ANR.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}